-Based on the affirmed testimony and evidence of the Landlord, I find that the Tenant was served with a 10 Day Notice to End Tenancy for Unpaid Rent (the "Notice") on December 21, 2010, by posting on the door.
+Based on the affirmed testimony and evidence of the Landlord's Agent, I find that the Tenant was served with a 10 Day Notice to End Tenancy for Unpaid Rent (the "Notice") on December 22, 2010, in person.
 The Notice informed the Tenant that the Notice would be cancelled if the rent was paid within five days.
 The Notice also explains the Tenant had five days to dispute the Notice.